RMWinslow/papersdrafts/contagion/notes_gammadistribution.md

 - Use this to force the distribution of connections to be distributed according to a gamma distribution so that the offspring distribution becomes Negative Binomial.
 - Connect to the Schreiber Paper

+Problem is that I won't be able to find one that's negbinom throughout entirety of $$\Psi$$ and which has a nice analytical optimum.

 ## Gamma distribution facts